 - Attachments can be added to tracker items or wiki pages to re-use an existing document as a reference.

-- Categories allow to regroup documents to provide some additional reporting capabilities to wiki pages even though they do not allow for structured content.
-They also allow to create document workflows through transitions between states.
+- Categories allow regrouping documents to provide some additional reporting capabilities to wiki pages even though they do not allow for structured content.
+They also allow the creation of document workflows through transitions between states.

-- Tags can be added on all content to allow users to build their own organization of the content and create custom lists of items they keep track of.
+- Tags can be added to all content to allow users to build their own organization of the content and create custom lists of items they keep track of.

 All content features also come with benefits like content indexation for searching permission management.